nwutils/nw-react-cra-example/README.md

     npm i --save-exact nw@0.66.0-sdk
     ```

-    Note: The latest available version of NW.js should be installed above.
+    __Note #1__: The latest available version of NW.js should be installed above.

+    __Note #2__: The above NPM commands would normally be `--save-dev` to make them `devDependencies`.
+However, `create-react-app` incorrectly marks all of its dependencies as `dependencies`.
+So, we'll be renaming the entire section in step #2 below.

 2. Open the file `nw-react/package.json` and make the following changes:
     - Rename `dependencies` to `devDependencies`.